"It was a wonderful Food & Friendship tour. Your itinerary was outstanding in every aspect."

 "Thank you for giving me the greatest trip of a lifetime!"

 FYI: This is NOT strictly a vegan or vegetarian food tour.
 Although Vietnamese and all Southeast Asian cuisines feature plenty of vegetables and herbs, almost all the dressings are made with fish sauce.
 (If you are a very strict vegetarian, this tour may not be your cup of tea.)
 Tour dates: September 27-October 14, 2018.
-Again, the requirements for this trip include a sense of adventure, willingness to try new things, common sense, an open mind, ability to climb steep stairs and walk on uneven surfaces unassisted, flexible attitude, curiosity and a cheerful spirit.
-For details and proposed itinerary of our 2018 tour, email email@example.com.
+Again, the requirements for this trip include a sense of adventure, willingness to try new things, common sense, an open mind, ability to climb steep stairs and walk on uneven surfaces unassisted, ability to carry all your own bags unassisted, flexible attitude, respect for the host country and your travel-mates, curiosity and a cheerful spirit.
+For details and proposed itinerary of our 2018 tour, email firstname.lastname@example.org.

 "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime.". ~ Mark Twain